Banking staffing allows boards of trustees to decide when they’ll use their staffing entitlement.

 |No holiday pay charged||Maximum - 14 day charge||Maximum - 14 day charge||No capping applied|

-If you believe that holiday pay has not been capped correctly you will need to notify the Ministry by completing the Request for Banking Staffing Adjustments application [XLSX, 56 KB] form.
+If you believe that holiday pay has not been capped correctly you'llneed to notify the Ministry by completing the following application form.

 Banking staffing, and staff usage and expenditure reports